sekulovskin/research-archive-masters-thesis/README.md

 ### *Output* contains all `csv` files produced by the code given in the `scripts` folder:

-   - `effectve-sample-size.csv` contains the results presented in the Table 1;
+   - `effectve-sample-size.csv` contains the results presented in Table 1;
    - `sensitivity.csv` contains the results from the sensitivity analysis presented in Figure 3;
    - `combined_BF.csv` contains the results from the simulation study plotted in Figures 4 and 5 (using FML est. and MI-based N_eff);
    - `simulation-FML.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using FML and N = MI-based N_eff (not presented in the thesis, but included such that researchers can easily check the results);